ssha-org/ssha_web/content/conference.md

 <hr width=300; align=left>

-Submissions for the 2020 SSHA annual meeting are now completed.
-Authors will be notified of accepted papers by April 15, 2020.
-For more information on your submission please visit the <a href="http://ssha2020.ssha.org/" target="_blank">**2020 SSHA Program website**</a>.

-Our 2020 conference will be held in Washington, DC on November 19-22, 2020.
+Due to the COVID-19 pandemic, **the 2020 SSHA Annual Conference in Washington DC has been canceled**.
+For more information, please visit: https://ssha.org/news/.

 We meet every fall, usually in November.
 The location changes according to the following logic: once every three years in Chicago, once every three years somewhere on the ‘East Coast’ and once every three years somewhere else.
 Since 2010, the Association has extended its reach to include Canadian cities as possible locations.
 The conference involves over a thousand scholars from around the world, although graduate students and faculty from the leading American universities predominate.

 ### Registration

-2020 conference registration information coming soon.

 SSHA requires that all session participants register for the annual meeting and be (or become) members of the SSHA.
 If your membership is not current, you will not be able to register for the conference as a member.
 Please sign up for membership, or renew your membership prior to filling out the conference registration form.